Hello, my name is Taro Washimiya and I work at Macnica providing technical support for Altera® FPGA products.

 Generating IP

-Different Intel® FPGA device families have different PLL architectures and thus different IP choices.
+Different Altera® FPGA device families have different PLL architectures, which means different IP choices.

 To implement a PLL in your FPGA design, select the corresponding PLL IP from the Quartus® Prime IP Catalog or the IP Catalog within the Platform Designer system integration tool.